razermuse/VAmPI/README.md

    - Docker run example: `docker run -d -e vulnerable=0 -e tokentimetolive=300 -p 5000:5000 vampire_docker:latest`
      - One nice feature to running it this way is you can startup a 2nd container with `vulnerable=1` on a different port and flip easily between the two.

    - In the Dockerfile you will find two environment variables being set, the `ENV vulnerable=1` and the `ENV tokentimetolive=60`.
-Feel free to change it before running the docker build command.
+Feel free to change it before running the docker-compose build command.

 ## Features
  - Based on OWASP Top 10 vulnerabilities for APIs.